SaddamHossain07/my-stock-pro-client/README.md

 # myStock Pro

 myStock-Pro is a Inventory management system.
-Where user can listing there product and can sale a product, can track their stock and selling status.
-We integrated in this application a heigh secure authentication system and payment gateway.
+Where user can listing there product, able to sales product, track their stock and selling status.
+We integrated in this application a high secure authentication system and payment gateway.
 We use ReactJS and Tailwind CSS for front-end, Expressjs and noSQL database MongoDB in back-end.
 The client site is hosted on firebase and the server site is hosted on vercel.

 ## Technologies used for this project